SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 For more information about constants and for guidance about when to use them, see :ref:`TheBasics_ConstantsAndVariables` and :ref:`Properties_StoredProperties`.

-..
-TODO: Need to discuss class and static constant properties.

 .. langref-grammar

     decl-let    ::= attribute-list 'val' pattern initializer?  (',' pattern initializer?)*